mat1/building-microservices/exercises/2-get-movies.md

 # Get Movies

-In this exercise, you build a REST enpoint which returns some information about movies and you add swagger to your project for automatic API documentation.
+In this exercise, you build a REST endpoint which returns some information about movies and you add swagger to your project for automatic API documentation.

 ## First Step

 The Movie Ticket Service should return a list with movies for which the user can buy some cinema tickets.
 Your task is to implement a REST endpoint **MoiveController** which should support two operations, list all movies and get some details about a specific movie.
-You can hardcode the return values.
+You can hardcore the return values.

 ### List all movies